 I’m an entrepreneur, non-profit leader and climate activist.
-In November 2017, I was elected to the Cambridge City Council, and I’m currently serving my first term (2018-2019).
+In November 2017, I was first elected to the Cambridge City Council, and I’m currently serving my second term (2020-2021).
 I ran primarily as an environmentalist and social justice advocate.
 On the council I focus on environmental justice, social justice and climate justice.
 Concretely it means I focus on issues like: tree canopy protection, marijuana legalization, affordable housing and tenant protection, bicycle and pedestrian safety, net zero emissions, jobs and wage equity, climate preparedness, digital equity and any other issues related to protecting the vulnerable.

 I live in the Wellington-Harrington neighborhood of Cambridge, with my wife, Radhika Nagpal and our two children (though the oldest is now away at college).
 Over time we’ve modified the house to reduce our energy consumption and increase our renewable energy usage.
 We’ve lived here since 2004, at the very tip of the neighborhood where it melds with East Cambridge, Kendall Square and the Port.
 We love the diversity and texture of the neighborhood, and the city.
 We can easily walk and bike everywhere, or take public transportation.
 I first came to Cambridge to study at MIT, and never left.
 I love what the city has to offer and I’m grateful for the opportunity to serve on the council and help keep Cambridge green, clean and healthy.